uptrace/uptrace/README.md

 it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.

 Uptrace uses OpenTelelemetry to collect data and ClickHouse database to store it.
-ClickHouse is the only dependency.
+Uptrace also requires PostgreSQL database to store metadata such as metric names and alerts.

 **Features**:

 - Spans/logs grouping.
 - SQL-like query language to aggregate spans.
 - Promql-like language to aggregate and monitor metrics.
-- Email/Slack/Telegram notifications using AlertManager.
+- Email/Slack/WebHook/AlertManager notifications.
 - Pre-built metrics dashboards.
 - Multiple users/projects via YAML config.
 - Single sign-on (SSO) using OpenID Connect: Keycloak, Cloudflare, Google Cloud, and others.